 Accessing Admirals Club Lounges

 You can purchase a One-Day Pass for yourself or another person online, as well as at certain Admirals Club locations and airport Self Service Check-in kiosk for $59 each.
-With this pass and a government-issued ID, you may enter the lounge on your day of travel.
+With this pass, a government-issued ID and a same-day ticket for travel on American Airlines, Alaska Airlines, or a oneworld partner carrier, you may enter the lounge on your day of travel.

-Should you decide to become an Admirals Club member within 30 days of using your One-Day Pass, the $59 spent for the pass can be applied to the annual membership.
+Should you decide to become an Admirals Club member within 30 days of using your One-Day Pass, $50 of the $59 spent for the pass can be applied to the annual membership.

 Annual Admirals Club Membership

-If you expect to travel frequently in the upcoming year, you may want to consider purchasing an annual membership online, at any Admirals Club, or via phone (800-237-7971).
+If you expect to travel frequently in the upcoming year on American Airlines, Alaska Airlines, or with oneworld partner carriers, you may want to consider purchasing an annual membership online, at any Admirals Club, or via phone (800-237-7971).
 Prices are listed in the chart below.